BSC-CNS-EAPM/AdaptivePELE/docs/_build/html/_sources/Examples.txt

 general Params
 --------------

-The general parameters block has 4 mandatory fields:
+The general parameters block has five mandatory fields:

-* restart:

-* debug:

-* outputPath:

-* writeAllClusteringStructures:
+* restart: boolean (true or false) This parameter specifies wether you want to continue a previous simulation or not

+* debug: boolean Run adaptive in debug mode, without calling any propagation algorithm

+* outputPath: string The path where the results of the simulation will be written

-* initialStructures:
+* initialStructures: list The path(s) to the intial structure(s)

+* writeAllClusteringStructures: boolean Wether to write all the structures of the clusters

+Additionaly, it can also have a nativeStructure parameter, a string containing the path to the native structure.
+This structure will only be used to correct the RMSD in case of symmetries.
+The symmetries will also have to be specified (see Clustering section)